citp/privacy-policy-historical/v/vi/vir/virtualfestivals.com.md

-> *The following text is extracted and transformed from the virtualfestivals.com privacy policy that was archived on 2008-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509161221id_/http%3A//www.virtualfestivals.com/info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virtualfestivals.com privacy policy that was archived on 2008-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081222221854id_/http%3A//www.virtualfestivals.com/info/privacy) for the most accurate reproduction.*

-# Privacy Statement -
+# Privacy Policy: Privacy Statement - | Virtual Festivals

+| 03 June 2007

 ## We will not collect any personal or business information, nor store or share that information with any third party without your express permission.

 **Why we need Information
 **